MCGPPeters/Radix/C#/Design decisions.md

+# Design Decisions

+This document contains current ideas on the design directions.
+This can and will changed regularly.
+After they finalize they will be properly documented in the wiki.

-# Aggregate migration
+## Aggregate migration

-An instance of a bounded context can on multiple nodes simultaneously.
-An aggregate however can only live in 1 node at a time.
-It can however migrate to another node when certain criteria are met.
 This can be done pretty easily.
 Since all events are stored centrally, the aggregate can be created on the other node and restore its state there.
 The binaries containing the logic for the context also contains the logic for the aggregates it contains.

+## Task based user interfaces

+Radix encourages a strict separation between command based user interface components, to let user execute tasks, and query based user interface components.
+These components can be combined in a composite user interface containing combinations of the two.

+Query based components receive notifications of events from the event store and update their state in (near) real time.
+Speaking in terms of event sourcing, query based components are read models / projection based.
+These components set an initial state when first loading up.
+This initial state can come from any external source, for instance a backend read model.
+While these components are loaded, they will only receive updates from the event store that can be applied to the local state.

 # Command and event hierarchies